ayakashi-io/ayakashi-io.github.io/docs/guide/tour.md

 The [builtin saving methods](/docs/guide/builtin-saving-scripts.html) (sql, json, csv) are actually implemented as scripts.
-One thing to note is that inside scripts there is no page or browser access, they are meant to be run before and/or after scrappers (which of course have page access) in a standalone manner to keep things structured and readable.
+One thing to note is that inside scripts there is no page or browser access, they are meant to be run before and/or after scrapers (which of course have page access) in a standalone manner to keep things structured and readable.
 We will see an example of how to create a script when we build our first [complete project](/docs/guide/building-a-complete-scraping-project.html).

 ## pipelines

-With pipelines we can integrate scrappers and scripts together.
+With pipelines we can integrate scrapers and scripts together.
 They are defined inside an `ayakashi.config.js` file which is the file that describes and configures a complete ayakashi project.
 We will see a complete example in the next section where we will build a [complete project](/docs/guide/building-a-complete-scraping-project.html),